nalej/docs/docs/platformer/platformer.md

 You may need to replace the `ASSETS_PATH` with the path where you downloaded the Nalej assets, and the `PLAN_FILE` with the path to the plan file.

+It takes between 20 and 25 minutes to deploy and validate the provision and installation of each cluster, depending on the time it takes to Azure to process the commands that Platformer sends.
+For example, for an architecture of one Management Cluster and two Application Clusters, the whole process could take a bit more than an hour.

 Once Platformer finishes, the platform is deployed and ready to use.
 The information needed to access the platform (the URLs) will be stored in the plan file.

 ## Plan file examples